List of awards and nominations received by George Michael: Danish Music Awards

 The Danish Music Awards (DMA) is a Danish award show.
 The show has been arranged by IFPI since 1989, and was originally called IFPI-prisen ("IFPI-Award") until 1991, when it changed its name to Dansk Grammy ("Danish Grammy").
 The current name was given in 2001, after the American Grammy Awards registered the name Grammy as their trademark.
-In 2011 IFPI joined together with TV2 (Denmark) and KODA to present the awards ceremony.
+In 2011 IFPI joined with TV2 (Denmark) and KODA to present the awards ceremony.

 Michael received three awards in 1997.